jon-osterman/rektcontrack/content/blog/entry3.md

 The Vulnerability

 This attack can occur when a contract sends ether to an unknown address.
 An attacker can carefully construct a contract at an external address which contains malicious code in the fallback function.
 Thus, when a contract sends ether to this address, it will invoke the malicious code.
 Typically the malicious code executes a function on the vulnerable contract, performing operations not expected by the developer.
 The name “re-entrancy” comes from the fact that the external malicious contract calls back a function on the vulnerable contract and “re-enters” code execution at an arbitrary location on the vulnerable contract.
-To clarify this, consider the simple vulnerable contract, which acts as an Ethereum vault that allows depositors to only withdraw 1 ether per week.
+To clarify this, consider the simple vulnerable contract, which acts as an Ethereum vault that allows depositors to only

+withdraw 1 ether per week.

 Lorem markdownum Hesperus in `publica` iusta aeternus num removit ille.
 Ea cur utar cum *tenuit Philemon*, etiamnum nomen; tibi horrida potuit.
-Sopita sine **ego repetita**, lunae seraque ignoscas nullus cornua illi in. *Praemia caelum fictilibus* Iasone valens tura breve! sdas
+Sopita sine **ego repetita**, lunae seraque ignoscas nullus cornua illi in. *Praemia caelum fictilibus* Iasone valens tura breve!

 ```js
         // THIS CONTRACT HAS INTENTIONAL VULNERABILITY, DO NOT COPY
         contract Victim {